 Even in light of this SEC guidance, there is not a one-size-fits-all security solution for the banking industry.
 Every organization requires a custom approach that appropriately addresses its unique compliance, risk, and operational profile.
 What the industry now has though, is a clear window into the way the SEC views data security, and the regulator’s benchmark for what are considered adequate, compliant cyber resilience measures.

-Read my Network Computing article on this topic here.
+Read the Network Computing article on this topic here.